 Record keeping is an important life skill and all 4-H members are encouraged to keep written records of their 4-H club year.
-These records are turned in to the local 4-H office by October 1st of each year and each record is evaluated.
+These records are turned in to the local 4-H office by October 31st of each year and each record is evaluated.
 Each member receives constructive feedback to help improve record keeping skills and may receive a ribbon, county medal or other award for effort and achievement.
-For additional information, see Frequently Asked Questions About Records.

 Cloverbud Members ages 5-7: